 Amici file this brief pursuant to Rule 29(a) of the Federal Rules of Appellate Procedure.
 Counsel for Plaintiff Hawaiian Kingdom have consented to the filing of this brief.
-Defendant County of Kaua'i and Defendant County of Hawai'i have indicated they oppose the filing of this brief.
-Other Defendants have either not taken a position or not entered an appearance in this case.1
+There is no opposition to the filing of the brief at this time as Defendants have either not taken a position or not entered an appearance in this case.1

 1 Amici hereby certify that no party or person other than amici and their counsel authored this brief in whole or in part, or contributed money intended to fund the preparation or submission of this brief.
 Fed.
 R. App.
 P. 29(a)(4)(E).
+Defendants County of Kaua'i and County of Hawai'i had opposed the filing of the initial amicus brief but have since been dismissed from this case.